apache/druid/docs/operations/auth-ldap.md

 ### Step 5.
 Assign the role to the user

-Note: This step is only needed if either you don't want to rely on the groups as configured in your ldap server, or if your ldap server does not support the `memberOf` attribute, or if for example the ldap server does not support recursive group membership.
-Druid will use any roles explicitly assigned to the user, which can be setup in this step.
+In this step, you can configure Druid to apply specific roles to users.
+This step is only needed in the following cases:

+- You don't want to rely on group associations configured in your LDAP server,
+- Your LDAP server does not support the `memberOf` attribute, or
+- The LDAP server does not support recursive group membership.

+If this is not the case for your scenario, you can skip this step.

 The following command shows how to assign a role to a user: